 Teal Blake grew up in Montana, on the eastern slope of the Rocky Mountains, surrounded by ranching country.
 Growing up in his father’s studio looking at C.M.
-Russell paintings and reading Will James books, it was hard not to pick up a pencil and start capturing his own visions of cowboys and the American West.
+Russell paintings and reading Will James books inspired him to pick up a pencil and start capturing his own visions of cowboys and the American West.

-Teal and his wife Joncee currently reside on their ranch outside of Weatherford, Texas.
+Teal and his wife Joncee currently reside McLeod, Montana, on the Pinwheel Ranch.